Main Content

 The Old Tavern and Capitol Park: Two Historic Treasures in Tuscaloosa

 Two of Tuscaloosa’s historic landmarks, The Old Tavern and Capitol Park, stand today as reminders of our city’s storied past.
-Built in 1827, the Old Tavern was designed to be an inn and gathering place just down the road from the new capitol building.
+In 1827, architects designed the Old Tavern as an inn and gathering place, located just down the road from the new capitol building.

 Its location was ideal for travelers, as it was near the stagecoach stop and livery stables.
 In addition to serving as a hotel and meeting place for state legislators, it was the temporary home of Governor John Gayle.
-It was moved to its current location after the Tuscaloosa County Preservation Society acquired the property in 1964.
+After acquiring the property in 1964, the Tuscaloosa County Preservation Society moved it to its current location.
 One of the few remaining nineteenth-century taverns in Alabama, the building currently houses a museum that showcases the early history of our area.

 Old Tavern in Tuscaloosa